AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

 Data packages let entities of the Adobe Campaign database be displayed via files in XML format.
 Each entity contained in a package is represented with all of its data.

 The principle of **data packages** is to export a data configuration and integrate it into another Adobe Campaign system.
-For more information on how to maintain a consistent set of data packages, refer to this [technote](https://docs.campaign.adobe.com/doc/AC/en/technicalResources/Technotes/AdobeCampaign_How_to_maintain_a_consistent_set_of_data_packages.pdf).
+Learn how to maintain a consistent set of data packages in this [section](#data-package-best-practices).

 ### Types of packages {#types-of-packages}